Kinship Circle

 In addition, we received an Emergency Declaration Assistance notice that requests our aid at two Monmouth, NJ evacuee shelters with animals.
 We’re assembling standby teams, if more help is needed elsewhere in northeast U.S. states.

-On Call With Emergency Agencies As Storm Brews Over Atlantic
+On Call As Storm Brews Over Atlantic

 Current consensus on national VOAD calls that our Disaster Management Director Bonnie Morrison joins is that Hurricane Irene may gain momentum as it heads northeast into New England.
 Bonnie is compiling a directory of animal shelters in potentially effected states, along with contacts for state emergency divisions and VOADs (most of which Kinship Circle is a member).